junthehacker/saskatoon_hsctf_questions/README.md

 ## Forensics/Recon

-##### Question 1 - Someone's sent me an image of a blue rectangle, but I think there's more to it than that...
+##### Question 1 - The pretty blue is sooooo pretty...

+Someone's sent me an image of a blue rectangle, but I think there's more to it than that...
 [Super Easy]

+Hint: Tilt the screen a little.

 hsctf{BLUE}

-##### Question 2 - Another image, but it just looks like a surprised face.
+##### Question 2 - Birthday surprise

+Another image, but it just looks like a surprised face.
 There's might be something else, though...
 [Super Easy]

+Hint: Let's look in the image text.

 hsctf{surprise}

 ##### Question 3 - The Mona Lisa is an amazing piece of art.
 Too bad it turned into an amalgamation of symbols.
 [Easy]

+Hint: There are NO letters in the image?
+Hmm...look a little more carefully.

 hsctf{vinci}

 ##### Question 4 - We've intercepted one of the messages from the Illuminati to Anonymous, but it's pretty garbled.
 Can you make any sense of it?
 [Medium]

+Hint: I think I heard alf in there. alf backwards in fla...flag?

 hsctf{reversal}

 ##### Question 5 - Another message, but this time it's from Anonymous to the Illuminati.
 It's just an audio clip of that trombone vine...why would they want that?
 [Medium]

+Hint: This might only be difficult because I told you it's a medium level problem.
+What if it's actually easy?

 hsctf{trombonelord}

 ##### Question 6 - It looks like one of our team is sending some info to a third party.
 Thankfully, we intercepted the letter he sent, and we figured out that the leaker was some Andrew Kim -- but he's scarpered, and we've got no idea where he is.
 Help us figure out what data he leaked.
 [Hard]

+Hint: I tried selecting all the text in the file, and it looks like there's something behind that stupid passwords meme.

 hsctf{youfoundme}

 ##### Question 7 - https://sites.google.com/site/mwaaahahawhatistheflag/ [Hard]

+Hint 1: Select all the text.
+Hint 2: Which post?
+Hint 3: Look carefully.

 hsctf{overflow}